The First Time Travellers Guide to Thailand

 - Money pouch: This should ideally be on the top of my list!
 I always carry my stealth money pouch.
 You can wear it around your waist; it is seamless!
 Unfortunately, I didn’t carry it to Thailand and ended up losing over 300 USD!
 Better safe than sorry!

-- Travel charger: Most of the power outlets are the kinds in the US and Canada, although some places I encountered Type C outlets as well.
+- Travel charger: Most of the power outlets are the kinds in the US and Canada, although in some places I encountered Type C outlets as well.
 It is always helpful to carry a universal power adapter when you visit Thailand.

 - Portable charger: Another essential from the lesson I learnt!
 Some shops charge you an hourly fee to charge your phone!
 Yes, you read it right!
 Carrying an excellent portable charger is a great travel hack, I use Duracell portable charger.